ebabel-eu/ebabel-home/README.md

 ### local

-The site can also be run on localhost:
+The site can also be run on http://localhost:8080

 ```
-http-server
+node server.js
 ```

 ## Deployment